bryankolaczkowski/ProteinRavel/DEPENDENCIES.md

 ProteinRavel uses a few non-standard Python3 packages, as well as a few third-party applications that execute various parts of the analysis pipeline.

-To run ProteinRavel analyses, you will need the following Python3 packages available.
+To run ProteinRavel analyses, you will need the following Python3 packages and third-party applications available.
+In addition, all required third-party applications must be in your executable PATH.

 ## Python3 Packages